meenulekha/tp/docs/UserGuide.md

 ## Tips

 1. **Use Descriptive Command Names**: You are encouraged to use descriptive names when adding, updating, or removing participants.
 This makes it easier to identify and manage individuals within the application.
-2. **Utilize Tags for Organization**: Using tags when adding participants to categorize them effectively.
-For instance, tags like "participant," "sponsor," or "staff" can help you quickly filter and manage different groups.
+2. **Utilize the utility features**: The application provides utility features such as navigating to older commands, aliases, and shortcuts.
+These features can help you manage your data more efficiently.

 ---